Dhanush-Raj1/Ecommerce-Chatbot-Project/README.md

 <br>

-# :triangular_flag_on_post Usage Guide
+# 🌐 Usage Guide
-- Chat in natural language.
+- Chat in natural language: "What are you capable of ?"
 - Ask any kind of questions related to any products to the chatbot.
-Some products are listed in the website mention the product name or other details and ask further questions about the product.
+Some products are listed in the website mention the product name or other details and ask further questions about the product: "Tell me about the product <product details>".
-- Make orders.
+- Make orders: "I want to purchase this product <product details>".
-- Ask for invoice of your order.
+- Ask for invoice of your order: "Give me the invoice of my order".
 - Ask for recommendation for example: Recommend me a shirt under the budget of rupees 1000 but above rupees 500.

 <br>